jlbcontrols/Flintium/README.md

 -Emulate 32.00
 -Ignition 8.0.6

-IGNITION LOGIN
-u: admin
-pw: password

 SETUP
 Clone this repo to /Ignition/data/projects
 Import UDTs into Ignition (files located at /tags/udt_types_/Flintium/...).
 To import all at once, use the tool located on project window: Administration/Utilities/Export Import All UDTs Individually
 Import /tags/instance.json into the root Tags folder in the Ignition Designer
 Import the tag-groups file (/tags/groups folder) into Ignition using the Designer
+Create a Logix Driver device called "plc1" on the gateway webpage
+Create a database connection called "historydb" on the gateway webpage
 Create an internal user source using the Ignition gateway webpage, called "FlintiumUserSource"
 Import /security/roles.json using the tool located on project window: Administration/Utilities/Export Import Roles and Users
 Import /security/users.json using the tool located on proejct window: Administration/Utilities/Export Import Roles and Users

-Create a Logix Driver device called "plc1" on the gateway webpage
-Create a database connection called "historydb" on the gateway webpage
+USER SOURCE, USERNAMES & PASSWORDS
+The project's user source set to 'FlintiumUserSource' by default.
+Note: This means that users must belong to FlintiumUserSource to log into a client.
+Default users and roles are imported into the FlintiumUserSource in the SETUP section above.
+The default password for all imported users is 'password'.

 MODULES
 Two third party modules are used in this project, but neither are required.